The Potential Role of a Hydrogen Network in Europe: Conclusion

-Our analysis reveals that a hydrogen network can reduce system costs by up to 6\%.
-Its benefit is shown to be highest when the expansion of the power grid is restricted.
+Our analysis reveals that a hydrogen network can reduce energy system costs by up to \maxhybenefitrel\%.
+Cost reductions are shown to be highest when the expansion of the power grid is restricted.
 However, hydrogen networks can only partially substitute for grid expansion.
-We found that in fact both ways of transporting energy and balancing renewable generation complement each other and achieve the highest cost savings of up to 12\% together.
+We found that in fact both ways of transporting energy and balancing renewable generation complement each other and achieve the highest cost savings of up to \gridbenefitrel\% together.
 At the same time, these findings also support the interpretation that neither electricity nor hydrogen network expansion are essential for achieving a cost-effective system design if such a cost premium can be accepted to achieve alternative goals.

-In conclusion, there appear to be many infrastructure trade-offs regarding how energy is transported across Europe with limited impacts on total system cost such that policymakers could choose from a wide range of near-optimal compromise energy system designs with equally low cost but possibly higher acceptance.
+In conclusion, there appear to be many infrastructure trade-offs regarding how and from where energy is transported across Europe, provided that energy planning and operation can be tightly coordinated.
+More energy transport capacity reduces costs, but some restrictions on grid expansion have only limited impact on total energy system costs.
+This should enable policymakers to choose from a wide range of compromise energy system designs with low cost but higher acceptance.